 It’s always a great thing to see hard work and collaboration pay off.
-For the past many months, people from, Reynoldsburg City Schools District, Battelle Memorial Institute, EDWorks, Ohio Education Matters, Education Elements and Strive have been partnering to submit a proposal for a Race to the Top grant.
+For the past many months, people from, Reynoldsburg City Schools District, Battelle Memorial Institute, KnowledgeWorks and Education Elements have been partnering to submit a proposal for a Race to the Top grant.
 While we still have to wait for the final award decisions, we can be happy knowing that Reynoldsburg City Schools District was recently named finalists for the grant.

 “These finalists are setting the curve for the rest of the country with innovative plans to drive education reform in the classroom,” U.S. Secretary of Education Arne Duncan said in the announcement today.